 Worship is the center of the life of the Church of the Holy Redeemer.
 From the beginning, Holy Redeemer has been a high church parish or what is also known as an Anglo-Catholic.
 Being an Anglo-Catholic parish, the principal worship service includes both the Scriptures and Holy Communion each week.
 Also, our worship is rich in symbolism and appeals to all the human senses.
 This includes participating in the sacraments of Baptism and Holy Communion, the wearing of colorful vestments, the singing of hymns, psalms and spiritual songs, and the use of incense.
 There is a deep appreciation for arts and music and how they aid our worship.
-This also includes a wonderful liturgical dance group that performs a number of times each year.

 The two great and central sacraments of the Church are Baptism and Holy Communion.